Austin Gallery

 Beam Quality: We assessed beam evenness across the illuminated area, checking for hot spots, dark edges, and color fringing.
 Art lighting should produce a smooth, even wash — not a spotlight effect that draws the eye to the light rather than the art.

 Value: We weighed total feature set and light quality against price, including ongoing costs like battery replacement.
-A $26 light that delivers 85 CRI is a better value proposition than a $150 light at 82 CRI.
+A $30 light that delivers 85 CRI is a better value proposition than a $150 light at 82 CRI.
+We also factored in expected lifespan: a $190 Cocoweb brass fixture amortized over 30 years is genuinely cheaper than three $40 lights you replace every five years.

 Common Questions